-is a pilot project intended to deal with the mental health needs of newcomer groups in Scarborough, home to the largest number of new immigrants to Toronto.
-The aim of this project is not only to connect newcomers to the agencies that deliver traditional mental health services.
-It is also to work with representatives of the relevant ethno-cultural groups to develop new approaches that will enhance the ability of service providers to help newcomer children and families.
+Diversity in Action: Adapting Mental Health Services for Newcomer Families was a pilot project intended to deal with the mental health needs of newcomer groups in Scarborough, home to the largest number of new immigrants to Toronto.
+The aim of the project was not only to connect newcomers to the agencies that deliver traditional mental health services.
+It was also to work with representatives of the relevant ethno-cultural groups to develop new approaches that will enhance the ability of service providers to help newcomer children and families.

 The partners of this effort include The Psychology Foundation of Canada and a number of agencies that provide support and services to newcomers to Scarborough in a variety of areas, including health and mental health, child and family support and education.